huggingface/optimum-quanto/README.md

-# Quanto
+# Optimum Quanto

-**IMPORTANT**:

-After having gathered feedback from our partners and the community, we have decided that `quanto` would not continue as a standalone project but would rather be merged into the [optimum](https://huggingface.co/docs/optimum/en/index) project.
-External contributions to quanto will be suspended until the merge is complete.

-**DISCLAIMER**: This package is still beta.
-Expect breaking changes in API and serialization.

-🤗 Quanto is a python quantization toolkit that provides several features that are either not supported or limited by the base [pytorch quantization tools](https://pytorch.org/docs/stable/quantization.html):
+🤗 Optimum Quanto is a python quantization backend for [optimum](https://huggingface.co/docs/optimum/en/index) that provides several features that are either not supported or limited by the base [pytorch quantization tools](https://pytorch.org/docs/stable/quantization.html):

 - all features are available in eager mode (works with non-traceable models),
 - quantized models can be placed on any device (including CUDA and MPS),